valkey-io/valkey-doc/topics/transactions.md

 However if the Valkey server crashes or is killed by the system administrator in some hard way it is possible that only a partial number of operations are registered.
 Valkey will detect this condition at restart, and will exit with an error.
-Using the `redis-check-aof` tool it is possible to fix the append only file that will remove the partial transaction so that the server can start again.
+Using the `valkey-check-aof` tool it is possible to fix the append only file that will remove the partial transaction so that the server can start again.